mcandru/ajs-examples/vue-routing-activity/README.md

 - Configuring Vue Router with dynamic routes
 - Using route parameters (`:id`)
 - Navigating between routes programmatically
-- Fetching data from a REST API
 - Using `useRoute()` and `useRouter()` composables
+- Fetching data from a REST API based on route params
 - Working with TypeScript in Vue 3
-- Type-safe API interfaces and function signatures
+- Type-safe API calls with interfaces
 - Handling loading states
 - Creating breadcrumb navigation
+- Building a realistic social feed application

 ## Your Tasks